teaching-students-how-to-summarize

 how-to-teach-summarizing-non-fiction-texts

+Discuss with students why certain details are crucial to understanding the main idea and why others are irrelevant.
 Model pointing out the key details, tell why you consider them key details and show how they help you determine the main idea.
+Make sure to check out this blog post all about teaching students to summarize non fiction texts!

 5-ways-to-help-your-students-master-summarizing